Swiss Textile Machinery members set standards in demanding fabric sectors

 control over every single millimeter of the running yarn.

 Fabric producers need to deliver guaranteed quality reliably.
 This requires a consistently high rate of fabric defect detection.
-The Uster quality assurance system ensures this by using automated control during intermediate and final inspection, removing the need for costly manual inspection.
+The Uster quality assurance system ensures this by using automated control during intermediate and final inspections, removing the need for costly manual inspection.

 The system’s ability to capture any visible defects prevents claims.
 After final inspection, the fabric will often be cut into smaller rolls, which will then be delivered to various customers.
-Uster optimized cut control is a software tool for automated cut optimization that can be installed on any existing debatching or cutting line, allowing significantly higher yields.
+Uster-optimized cut control is a software tool for automated cut optimization that can be installed on any existing debatching or cutting line, allowing significantly higher yields.

 Swiss Textile Machinery is committed to enabling customers to make the most of their machines and components – from the very start to the very end of the production.
 “Quality and sustainability are important factors of differentiation and conclusively essential for success.
 Our members’ innovations aim for satisfied and long-standing customers in the technical textile industry around the world,” says Cornelia Buchwalder, Secretary-General of the Swiss Textile Machinery Association.
 At Techtextil in Germany, 24 Swiss companies will exhibit at the Swiss Association’s Member’s Pavilion or at individual booths.